gazpachu/joanmira/pages/blog/2016-01-22---how-to-create-a-portfolio-in-ghost/index.md

 category: work
 ---

-I've been a **Wordpress** developer for quite some time, but at some point, I got tired of the massive attention that it was getting from **hackers**.
-I also started to feel tired of the old LAMP stack and wanted to have a fresh start with relevant technologies like Node.js, Nginx, Ember.js, etc. That's how I switched all my personal websites to [Ghost](http://ghost.org).
+I've been a **WordPress** developer for quite some time, but at some point, I got tired of the massive attention that it was getting from **hackers**.
+I also started to feel tired of the old LAMP stack and wanted to have a fresh start with relevant technologies like Node.js, Nginx, Ember.js, etc. That's how I switched all my websites to [Ghost](http://ghost.org).

 I've been using the **fantastic** [Ghost](http://ghost.org) platform to run this website since almost a year ago and so far, it has been a great experience.
 In this article, I'm going to explain how I built the [/work](http://joanmira.com/work) section of this website.
-In a way, it's a bit of a hack, considering that [Ghost](http://ghost.org) doesn't have yet a clear way to create pages of a specific type or have custom post fields that we can read in the templates (like in Wordpress).
+In a way, it's a bit of a hack, considering that [Ghost](http://ghost.org) doesn't have yet a clear way to create pages of a specific type or have custom post fields that we can read in the templates (like in WordPress).

 To make this work, we are going to use: